hicked/Unity-VR-Fire-Simulation/Software/SOFTWARELOG.md

 **D**: Patch / Refactoring

-- npc squats remove .
+## [v.0.7.2.1-beta] - 2025-02-21
+**Author:** Antoine
+*Changes*:
+- Encoders now work with arduino.
+See `HARDWARELOG.MD` for more details (v1.0.0.0)
+- Fixed bug where NPCs wouldnt get destroyed at end location
+- Removed NPC Squat animation idle
-- remove cop and kid .
+- Removed Cop and Child from scene
-- total npcs 8 .
+- Added for total of 8 NPCs
-- alarm 30 secs .
+- Alarm starts after 30 secs
+- Start Fire after 2 mins around

+*Current Bugs*:
+-   **Work on making pathfinding to exit more fluid.
+They should have more urgency since they are leaving the building due to a fire
+-   PROJECT TREE CLEANUP STILL NEEDS TO BE COMPLETED: Fire, NPCs, Doors, Lights
+-   `Look rotation viewing vector is zero` "bug", not game breaking
+-   Add different walk and run sounds BROKEN
+-   Fix stairway door prefab asset folder with copies
+-   enqueue points when pathfinding

+*Next Steps*:
 - back to lobby after exit door
-- start fire after 2 mins .

-- Arduino encoders ...?
 - smoke generator outside room/make go through door
 - tutorial
 - Elevator door with music
 - add delay elevator door 30 secs
 - exit sign

-- not destroying object at exit location
-- npcs running back then forth

-## [v.0.7.1.0-beta] - 2025-02-214
+## [v.0.7.1.0-beta] - 2025-02-21
 **Author:** Antoine
 *Changes*:
 -   NPCs queue now works and they properly run out when fire is detected or the alarm sounds